Visual of a lightbulb with many coloured lines superimposed on it

 Since computer monitors, tablets and mobiles are changing shape and size all the time (I am writing this blog on a monitor 2048 pixels wide, twice the width of the old standard monitor), it is always going to be an evolving technique, as web designers strive to always make the most out of the available screen space.
 This is because the basic principles of it will never change.

 It stands to reason that Google is always going to prefer websites that will look good, regardless of the size screen you are looking at a website on, and talk of Google preferring such websites has been around since responsive design first hit the web.
-Having said that, Google only officially announced that it would prefer mobile friendly websites 3 years ago, let along responsively designed ones.
-I think the reason that it has taken this approach is so that website owners do not feel under too much pressure to change their website immedisately.
+Having said that, Google only officially announced that it would prefer mobile-friendly websites 3 years ago, let alone responsively designed ones.
+I think the reason that it has taken this approach is so that website owners do not feel under too much pressure to change their website immediately.
 One can imagine the resentment that might build up against Google which in turn affects their customer base.
-Google walks a very fine line sometimes as its entire business model is based on it maintaining its reputation as the planet’s most trusted Search Engine.
+Google walks a very fine line sometimes, as its entire business model is based on it maintaining its reputation as the planet’s most trusted Search Engine.
 I’ll return to that point in another blog.

 Here is where I need to add a word of caution: responsive design should consist of several different versions of your website, right?
 Well I have come across some websites that claim to be responsive but actually only consist of two versions: mobile and desktop.
 This means that the mobile version just stretches and shrinks accordingly until you reach a point where it goes to the desktop design.
 This is not true responsive design, it is lazy design and actually does not look good on large mobiles or small tablets.